Thank you for contacting me about migrants crossing the Channel.

 It is welcome that action is being taken to support migrants into appropriate accommodation in France to prevent criminal gangs taking advantage and ensuring migrants can be supported and advised on asylum claims in a safe third country, as France is.

-Age Verification: I was encouraged that the Government included the introduction of a robust approach to age verification in the New Plan for Immigration.
+I was encouraged that the Government included the introduction of a robust approach to age verification in the New Plan for Immigration.
 This will ensure that the UK can effectively safeguard against adults claiming to be children.
-I know this has been a concern for many across.
+I know this has been a concern for many across Calder Valley.

-COVID: I hope I can reassure you that measures are in place to deal with Coronavirus and those crossing the Channel by small boat.
+I hope I can reassure you that measures are in place to deal with Coronavirus and those crossing the Channel by small boat.
 People are tested on arrival and are required to self-isolate for 10 days in line with Public Health England guidance.
 Self-isolation accommodation is available in asylum accommodation.
-The Home Office has said it would expect the police to take enforcement action if people break quarantine conditions.
+After looking into this for you, I welcome the fact that the Home Office has said it would expect the police to take enforcement action if people break quarantine conditions.

 We are determined to bring to justice the ruthless criminal people smugglers whose actions endanger lives.
 The Home Secretary has been clear from the beginning that she will take all action possible to stop criminals exploiting vulnerable people and I offer my support to this important work.